dcnieho/Titta/readme.md

 Only the `Titta.calibrate()` and `Titta.calibrateManual()` functions and optionally the `TalkToProLab` constructor use Psychtoolbox functionality, the rest of the toolbox can be used from MATLAB without having PsychToolbox installed.

 ## Supported platforms
-Currently the toolbox is only supported on Windows (tested on Windows 10 and Windows 7), Linux support is nearly completed, and OSX support may appear if time and hardware availability permit.
+Currently the toolbox is only supported on Windows (tested on Windows 10, has previously worked on Windows 7 but this is not regularly tested) and Linux.
+OSX support may appear if time and hardware availability permit.
 Given that OSX is not recommended for visual stimulus presentation, this however is low priority.

+Only 64-bit MATLAB is supported.
+32-bit support was previously available but has been discontinued when the Tobii SDK dropped support for 32-bit platform.
+The last version of Titta supporting 32-bit Matlab is [available here](https://github.com/dcnieho/Titta/releases/tag/last_32bit_version).

-Tested on MATLAB R2015b & R2019a.
+Tested on MATLAB R2019a & R2021a (has previously been tested to work on MATLAB R2015b).
 The mex file builds on Octave, but Octave can currently not be supported due to [this (now solved) bug](https://savannah.gnu.org/bugs/?45351) that has not yet been included in a release that is also supported by PsychToolbox.

 ## How to acquire
 The recommended way to acquire Titta is to use the `git` tool to download it.
 Alternatively you can download the components separately and place them in the right locations.
 Here are instructions for these two routes: